 The world is evolving exponentially.
-Our human brains are slow.
+Our human brains have yet to catch up.

 But what if I told you it’s possible to train your brain to access peak performance so we can keep up with technology?

 I am a lifelong lover of learning and creating.
 Growing up, when I wasn’t writing stories, poetry and essays, I was designing or building something online.
 I remember sitting at my desk at work in my mid-twenties, already seven years into a career working on another cycle of the same project, and realizing I was starting to lose my creativity.
 I worked in a creative role but my personal growth was stalled doing the same thing year after year.

 Little did I know, that brisk thought of mine began churning the wheels towards my next chapter in life.
 What was that itch that drove me out of my comfort zone?